Erika D. White definitely walks the talk.

 Blogger and Motivator

-A representative for both NAACP 3204 and CWA Local 4319 on the Executive Committee, Erika plans to begin blogging for Healthy Lucas County in March for National Nutrition Month.
+A representative for both NAACP 3204 and CWA Local 4319 on the Executive Committee, Erika plans to begin blogging for Healthy Lucas County.
 She also is an Advisory Board Member for the University of Toledo’s Catharine S. Eberly Center for Women, is involved in Toledo’s African American Male Wellness Walk Initiative and active in other organizations.

 Well known for her Fitzone By Erika enterprise, Erika has been the fitness and diet expert for 13abc since 2015.
 Erika does a segment on the noon news on Tuesdays.